rafaelmahesa/Trasholution-ML/README.md

     - validation : 92.07%
     - testing : 92.06%
 - The model that is currently in use for deployment is the `model-waste_classification-v2_2.h5`.

+## Model Deployment

+- [`/ML-FastAPI-app/`](https://github.com/rafaelmahesa/Trasholution-ML/tree/main/ML-FastAPI-app) folder contains the web app FastAPI implementation for the model deployment in GCP Cloud Run.
+- [`/ML-FastAPI-app/model/`](https://github.com/rafaelmahesa/Trasholution-ML/tree/main/ML-FastAPI-app/app/model) folder contain the model for creating Docker Image.
+Due to Git file size limit at 100MB, you can download the exported model in the [`Exported Models`](https://github.com/rafaelmahesa/Trasholution-ML/tree/main#exported-models) section above.
+- The Docker Image for model deployment in Cloud Run can be found on [Docker Hub](https://hub.docker.com/repository/docker/rafaelmahesa/ml-waste-image/general).
+- Docker Image that is currently in deployment in GCP Cloud Run is the `latest` tag (`rafaelmahesa/ml-waste-image:latest`).